Kandarodai

 Kandarodai (கந்தரோடை, කදුරුගොඩ, also known as கதிரமலை) is a small hamlet and archaeological site of Chunnakam town, a suburb in Jaffna District, Sri Lanka.
 The notable ancient Buddhist monastery referred to as Kadurugoda Vihara is situated in Kandarodai.

 Etymology

-According to Jaffna tradition was this place initially known as Kadiramalai.
-According to C. Rasanayagam is the Sinhalese name Kadurugoḍa derived from Kadiragoda, which is according to him derived from Kadiramalai, substituting the Tamil suffix malai (meaning "mountain") with the Sinhalese suffix goḍa.
+According to C. Rasanayagam this place was initially known as Kadiramalai which is attested in the Kailayamalai chronicle.
+He derives the Sinhalese name Kadurugoḍa from Kadiragoda, which according to him is derived from Kadiramalai, substituting the Tamil suffix malai (meaning "mountain") with the Sinhalese suffix goḍa.
 The prefix Kadira is the Tamil name for the Acacia chundra tree.
 The modern Tamil name Kantarōṭai is believed to be re-derived from the Kadiragoda term.
-The Tamil name was Kadiramalai.

 Few scholars holds that Kadurugoda is derived from the Sinhalese name Kandavurugoda (a site of a military encampment).
 The Portuguese archives refer to this place as Kandarcudde.
 The name Kadurogoda viharaya is mentioned in the 15th century Sinhalese text Nampota.